 Located within ten miles of the east-west centerline of the United States, Wichita Falls has excellent geographic advantages for fast, efficient, cost effective motor freight services.
 Dallas/Ft.
 Worth is accessible by US 287, a four-lane, divided, limited-access highway.
 Oklahoma City is accessible via I-44, a four-lane, divided, limited access toll highway.
 East/west access is provided by US 277, US-82, and US-287.

 Two airports serve Wichita Falls.
-The Wichita Falls Municipal Airport is served by American Eagle with four flights to and four flights from Dallas/Fort Worth International Airport daily.
+The Wichita Falls Municipal Airport is served by American Eagle with four flights to/from Dallas/Fort Worth International Airport daily.
 The Municipal Airport and Sheppard Air Force Base share runways, taxiways, control tower operations and emergency response allowing for virtually any type and size aircraft.
 This airport is fully ILS compatible.

 Kickapoo Downtown Airport is in the southeastern quadrant of Wichita Falls and provides Fixed-Based Operations for both rotary and fixed wing, civilian and corporate aircraft.
 Kickapoo Airport has a 4,200’ x 75’ hard-serviced, uncontrolled runway.

 Dallas/Ft.
 Worth International Airport is 30 minutes by air and one and half hours by roadway from Wichita Falls, and provides key access for people and products to domestic and international markets